-page: Broadcasts your voice to all idle extensions that do not have Do Not Disturb turned on page caching: Most web browsers store recently obtained web site data on a local hard drive.
+OHP (overhead paging) system: An amplified public address system outside call: A phone call between a phone not a part of your Synapse system and an extension within your Synapse system page: Broadcasts your voice to all idle extensions that do not have Do Not Disturb turned on page caching: Most web browsers store recently obtained web site data on a local hard drive.
 The browser then only asks for data that has changed since the last download.
 Caching helps reduce the amount of traffic on the Internet.

-paging zone: A set of extensions that can be paged as a group.

-park: A form of hold that allows held calls to be retrieved by any Deskset or the SB67040 Cordless Handset.
+P2P (Peer-to-Peer): A telecommunication system architecture in which some resources associated with a device are directly available to other similar system devices paging zone: A set of extensions that can be paged as a group park: A form of hold that allows held calls to be retrieved by any Deskset or the SB67040 Cordless Handset pass code: Another term for password

-Park list: The list of unretrieved parked calls.
+Park list: The list of unretrieved parked calls